The Search for the Holy Grail

 Confidence.

 "The highest probability of success."
 The biggest financial decision most people ever make.
-Only vertical integration can promise the deal actually closes on time.
+The hypothesis: only a one-stop shop can actually deliver that.

 The evidence wall.

 80–85% Industry avg · 15–20% Flyhomes' mortgage attach rate.
-The draw wasn't the mortgage — it was a financial product (cash offer, buy-before-you-sell) that pulled buyers into the funnel.
+The draw wasn't the mortgage — it was a financial product (cash offer, buy-before-you-sell) that cut buyers' winning offers from 9 to 1.8.
 The integration worked.
-The brokerage around it didn't survive the 2022 rate shock.
+The W2 brokerage model that fed it didn't survive the 2022 rate shock.

 Ryan Dibble, FlyhomesE03